Amending interchange regulations didn’t work in 2010 and it won’t work in 2023!

 Contact Congress: Let them know that interchange works!

 The current credit card system ensures that you have safe, affordable credit with nearly any store in the country.
 That means that retailers have access to more customers like you.
 Don’t let retailers put their profits ahead of your finances.

-Oppose the Credit Card Competition Act of 2022: Protect consumers, small businesses, and community financial institutions!
+Oppose the Credit Card Competition Act: Protect consumers, small businesses, and community financial institutions!